 Grab a Slice

 Artichoke Pizza is what dreams are made of.
 There are multiple locations but we ate at the one in Chelsea to refuel here after a walk down the High Line.
 I saw it from above and high tailed down it to exit the High Line down to Artichoke.
 I still daydream about the Vodka Sicilian slice.
+If you’re still hungry, go next door to continue your food tour in the Chelsea Market, it’s full of interesting options!

 Eat Lunch in Chinatown